 Take a Trip Around the World… in 7 Courses

-One of our favorite ways to dive into international cultures is in the kitchen.
+7 Continent dinner one of our favorite ways to dive into international cultures is in the kitchen.
 Whipping up tasty dishes using ingredients with a global flair is easier to do than you think.
 So turn on the oven and start prepping for a seven continents dinner you can easily make with your little chefs.
 Here’s how…

 The First Course…